brightics/studio/README.md

 The purpose of personal use for commercial or non-commercial is allowed but only the redistribution is prohibited.<br>
 See [the documentation about this license](BRIGHTICS_VA_LICENSE) for more details.<br>
 We work hard to solve these issues and soon it will be public.

-## Addtional Info
-DO NOT USE Alzip for extracting.
-Use 7zip or Bandizip instead.

 ## Contact us
 If you like to use brightics studio, please let us know your usage and feedback.<br>